denis-skripnik/viz-cpp-node/README.md

 Rather than attempt to describe the rules of the blockchain, it is up to each individual to inspect the code to understand the consensus rules.

-# Quickstart
+# Building

+See [documentation/building.md](documentation/building.md) for detailed build instructions, including compile-time options, and specific commands for Linux (Ubuntu LTS) or macOS X.

+## Dockerized p2p Node

 Just want to get up and running quickly?
 Try deploying a prebuilt dockerized container.
 Both common binary types are included.

-## Dockerized p2p Node

 To run a p2p node (ca. 2GB of memory is required at the moment):

     docker run \